D. Luke Mahler, Principal Investigator

 I’m an Assistant Professor in the Department of Ecology & Evolutionary Biology at the University of Toronto.

 Previously, I worked as a postdoctoral fellow in the lab of Rich Glor in the Department of Ecology and Evolutionary Biology at the University of Kansas.
 For the three years preceding that, I was based at UC Davis, first as the CPB Postdoctoral Fellow, and then as a postdoc with Peter Wainwright.
 Prior to that, I did my Ph.D. with Jonathan Losos at Harvard University.
 For more about me, please download my CV, and check out my Research page.

-Dr. Luke Owen Frishkoff holds one of our department’s prestigious EEB Postdoctoral Fellowship, and he works jointly with the Mahler Lab and the lab of Marie-Josée Fortin.
-Luke’s research focuses on how species’ evolutionary histories shape their responses to human-induced habitat change, and he is applying this perspective to study how communities of Caribbean Anolis lizards change as they respond to habitat modification and a warmer climate.
+Dr. Luke Owen Frishkoff held one of our department’s prestigious EEB Postdoctoral Fellowships, and he worked jointly with the Mahler Lab and the lab of Marie-Josée Fortin.
+Luke’s research focused on how species’ evolutionary histories shape their responses to human-induced habitat change, and he applied this perspective to study how communities of Caribbean Anolis lizards change as they respond to habitat modification and a warmer climate.
 You can find more about Luke’s work at his website.

-Master’s student James Boyko joined the lab in Fall 2015, and is pursuing his interests in macroevolution by studying morphological evolution in Lesser Antillean Anolis lizards.
+Master’s student James Boyko joined the lab in Fall 2015, and pursued his interests in macroevolution by studying morphological evolution in Lesser Antillean Anolis lizards.

-Michael is an NSERC-funded Master’s student working jointly in the Mahler and Rodd Labs.
+Michael was an NSERC-funded Master’s student working jointly in the Mahler and Rodd Labs.
 He is interested in co-evolution, trait evolution, and comparative methods.
-Michael is currently using phylogenetic models and experiments to explore how female mating biases may precede, and subsequently facilitate, the evolution of male ornaments in poeciliid fishes.
+Michael used phylogenetic models and experiments to explore how female mating biases may precede, and subsequently facilitate, the evolution of male ornaments in poeciliid fishes.
 Michael also has a fondness for bees; his favourite species is Amegilla murrayensis.